opengeospatial/developer-events/2022/Joint-OGC-OSGeo-ASF-Code-Sprint 2022/Presentations/ComplianceTestingTutorial/README.md

-## Testing implementations of OGC API - Features for Compliance to the Standard
+## Testing implementations of OGC API Standards for Compliance to the Standards

-This tutorial will walk through the compliance testing process to demonstrate how to check whether a product correctly implements the OGC API - Features standard.
+This tutorial will walk through the compliance testing process to demonstrate how to check whether a product correctly implements an OGC API standard.
 Two approaches will be demonstrated: through the hosted TEAM Engine web application, and through the Eclipse IDE (using Maven).

 ### Introduction